jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 We can use the `Kernel#block_given?` method, that will return `true` if a block is provided, thus making methods that include the `yield` keyword more flexible and safe, allowing us to wrap it in a conditional, for example.

+We can define block parameters in the block we provide to the method (between `|` after `{ `or `do`, to which the arguments passed in to `yield` will be assigned.
+Within the block, the parameter will be a _block local variable_, a special type of local variable whose scope is limited to the block.
+If we name a block parameter like a variable in scope when the block is defined, that outer variable will be _shadowed_ by the parameter of the same name, and we won't be able to access that outer variable from within the block.

 ## Yield

 With the `yield` keyword we can execute the code inside the block (a.k.a. _calling_ the block), from within the method's definition.